fictorial/jefe/README.markdown

 3. Third-party code may only use a limited amount of RAM.

 If any of the above principles are violated, the code is killed.

-4. You mess with el Jefe and el Jefe messes with you.

 ## How does it work?